-Over the past 4 years, the global postal network has shifted from an analogue to a digital base.
-This mirrors changes in the commercial world with business increasingly relying on real-time connectivity.
+Over the past decade, the global postal network has shifted from an analogue to a digital base.
+This mirrors changes in the commercial world, with business increasingly relying on real-time connectivity.

 The Universal Postal Union (UPU) is a specialised agency of the United Nations and its task is to regulate the universal postal service.
 Its members are governmental and non-governmental postal administrations, officially designated by each member state and entrusted with operating postal services and fulfilling the obligations arising from the Acts of the Union within their own territories.